Sumeethh/Electron/README.md

-This is a minimal Electron application based on the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start) within the Electron documentation.
+This is a minimal Electron application within the Electron documentation.